We gathered input from Albertans on the plan to expand Kitaskino Nuwenëné Wildland Provincial Park and the expansion has now been finalized.

 The original area was established as a wildland provincial park in March 2019 and is located south of Wood Buffalo National Park, and adjacent to the Birch River and Richardson Wildland Provincial Parks.
-The proposed expansion would see 143,800 hectares added to an existing 161,880 hectare wildland provincial park.
+The plan for the expansion was to add 143,805 hectares to the existing 161,880 hectare wildland provincial park.

-Survey open from February 11 to March 15, 2021
+Survey from February 11 to March 15, 2021

 Results under review